digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ### Automation

-Visit your home assistant instance and got to `/config/automation/dashboard` and create a new automation with it's content below but with adjusted values to match your switch name and helpers entity_id's:
+Visit your Home Assistant instance and go to `/config/automation/dashboard` and create a new automation with it's content below but with adjusted values to match your switch name and helpers entity_id's:

 <details><summary>Input Helper Triggered automation</summary>
 <p>